-Located roughly 27 miles outside of the popular tourist town Gatlinburg, Tennessee, Cades Cove is one of the most visited destinations in the Great Smoky Mountains.
-The Great Smoky Mountain National Park is home to many smaller coves and individual parks, Including the popular tourist site Cades Cove.
+Opening in 1818, Cades Cove is one of the most visited destinations in the Great Smoky Mountains.
 Once known as “Kate’s Cove” after an Indian chief’s wife, this particular cove, an isolated valley in the Great Smoky Mountains National Park, drew the Cherokee Nation back again and again for its plentiful wildlife and good hunting.
 Native Americans, however, were not the only ones interested in this location over the years.
-Settlers of European descent began to make Cades Cove their home as well; they would cultivate the land and establish thriving farm land on it due to its fertile soil.
-Like many other historic sites, Cades Cove has been preserved by the Great Smoky Mountains National Park to look as it did in the 1800s, and encompassed into the largest open-air museum in the entire park.
+Settlers of European descent began to make Cades Cove their home as well where they would cultivate the land and establish thriving farm land on it due to its fertile soil.
+Like many other historic sites, Cades Cove has been preserved by the Great Smoky Mountains National Park to look as it did in the 1800s and encompassed into the largest open-air museum in the entire park.
 The majority of the original settlers in the valley came from Virginia, North Carolina, and east Tennessee.
 As visitors drive, hike, or bike the eleven-mile one-way loop road around the Cades Cove site, they can see the original pioneer homesteads, barns, businesses, farmland, and wildlife.

 Backstory and Context

-Geologically, Cades Cove is a type of valley known as a "limestone window," in which weather and time wear away limestone, leaving a flat land valley surface and rich, fertile soil, attractive to native American populations as a seasonal hunting camp and to early Anglo settlers for farming.
+Geologically, Cades Cove is a type of valley known as a "limestone window” which means the weather and time rust away the limestone leaving a flat land valley surface and rich, fertile soil attractive to Native American populations as a seasonal hunting camp and to early Anglo settlers for farming.

-The earliest white settlement in the area was established in 1818, with the Oliver and Tipton families setting up cottages . and the Cable family erecting a series of dikes and sluices to drain the swampy land for more permanent and larger agriculture.
-By 1850, the population of the area was 671, and by that time various religious, economic, agricultural, and cultural institutions (a church, post office, a grist mill) had been established, making Cades Cove an early piece of civilization in the Smoky Mountains.
+The earliest white settlement in the area was established in 1818 with the Oliver and Tipton families setting up cottages and the Cable family erecting a series of dikes and sluices to drain the swampy land for more permanent and larger agriculture.
+By 1850, the population of the area was 671 and by that time, various religious, economic, agricultural, and cultural institutions (exs. a church, post office, a grist mill) had been established in the area already.
+This made Cades Cove an early piece of civilization in the Great Smoky Mountains.